juliacanoflores/ImageClassification/README.md

 - [ ] Docker containerization
 - [ ] Cloud deployment (AWS, Azure, Google Cloud)

-## License

-This project is for educational purposes.

-## Author

-Created as part of Machine Learning II course at ICAI.

 ## Troubleshooting

 ### Port Already in Use